-Resident Evil 3 Remake Crash, Stuttering, And Fixes
+Resident Evil 3 Remake Crash And Error Fixes That’ll Help

-Despite that, Resident Evil 3 Remake PC is facing errors like Fatal Application Exit, low FPS, stuttering, game not launching, Corrupt Disc and more.
+Despite the optimizations, Resident Evil 3 Remake PC players are experiencing errors like Fatal Application Exit, low FPS, stuttering, game not launching, Corrupt Disc, and more.
 The following are the errors and issues that players are experiencing along with their fixes and workarounds.

 FPS Boost, Stuttering Fix

-Open Nvidia Control Panel > Manage 3D Settings > Program Settings.
-Select the game from the drop-down menu.
+Open Nvidia Control Panel > Manage 3D Settings > Program Settings > select RE3 Remake from the drop-down menu.
 Make the following changes.

 Set Vertical Sync to “On”